 - The recipient's spouse,

 - The recipient's curator,

 - The recipient's tutor,

 - The recipient's legal guardian,

 - The recipient's responsible representative, or

-- The person to whom the recipient has given representative and mandate authority

-(also known as power of attorney).
+- The person to whom the recipient has given representative and mandate authority (also known as power of attorney).

-Recipients are not permitted to receive PAS while living in a home or property owned, operated, or controlled by an owner, operator, agent, or employee of a licensed provider of long-term care services and providers are prohibited from providing and billing for services under these circumstances.

-Recipients may not live in the home of a direct support worker unless the direct support worker is related by blood or marriage to the recipient.
+Recipients are not permitted to receive PAS while living in the home or property owned, operated, or controlled by a provider of services who is not related by blood or marriage to the recipient.